xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

       name: kube apiserver
 ```

-- To authenticate using the basic credentials while accessing the API server, specify theuser and password in a curl command.
+- To authenticate using the basic credentials while accessing the API server, specify the user and password in a curl command.

 ```bash
 curl -v -k https://master-node-ip:6443/api/v1/pods -u "user1:password123"